-If you opt for a real tree to usher in the season, choose with safety in mind.
+If you opt for a real tree, choose one with safety in mind.
 A fresh tree will have needles that bend not snap, have fresh resin on its trunk, and drop few needles.
 Choosing a fresh tree will reduce your fire risk as the tree will take longer to dry out.

-Whether your tree is real or artificial, it’s positioning in your home is an important part of managing risk.
+Whether your tree is real or artificial, it’s placement in your home is an important part of managing risk.
 Both types of tree should be kept away from fireplaces, heating ducts, and radiators.
-Placing them where they block doorways or high-traffic areas prevents late night or early morning stumbles from bringing down the tree!
+Placing them away from doorways or high-traffic areas prevents late night or early morning stumbles from bringing down the tree!

 Decorating your tree could also use a nod to safety.
-If there are pets or young children in the house, take care with breakable ornaments placed on the bottom third of your tree.
-In particular, replace the hooks for hanging ornaments with ribbons for additional child safety.
+If there are pets or young children in the house, take care with breakable ornaments placed on the bottom third of the tree.
+In particular, replace hooks on hanging ornaments with ribbons for additional child safety.

 Take it outside

 To avoid electrical issues, make sure your lights are plugged into a ground fault circuit interrupter (GFCI) outlet.
-These outlets are designed to shut down if there is over-current, significantly reducing your chances of electrical fire.
+These outlets are designed to shut down if there is circuit overload, significantly reducing your chances of electrical fire.
 Avoid overloading circuits and power strips by carefully keeping track of the wattage you have plugged in.
 Check the instructions for each light set for details.
-Only using lights that are in good condition with solid wires, uncracked sockets and working lights is an added layer of security.
+Only using lights that are in good condition with solid wires and uncracked electrical plugs.

 Do a walk through

-Once you have your decorations set, take a good look around your house for items that might be a tripping or fire hazard.
+Once you have your decorations set, take a good look around your house for items that could be a tripping or fire hazard.